ahmedgamal187/Frequency-Reader/README.md

 # Hello
-This project is used for reading the frequency of te input signal.
+This project is used for reading the frequency of the input signal.